 Mutual fund advisors are qualified professionals who can understand the purpose and nuances of a fund.
 Their job includes figuring out which fund matches the investor’s interest.
 Thus, the person should have a valid certification from the National Institute of Securities Market (NISM).
 The qualifying examination is ‘NISM Series V-A: Mutual Fund Distributors Certification Examination’.
 After clearing this exam, AMFI issues an ARN Number.

-An advisor should, therefore, give a patient ear to understand the client’s investment goals and needs.
+An advisor should, therefore, be able to understand the client’s investment goals and needs.
 If you are apprehensive that a fund advisor may take advantage of you, don’t worry.
 There are laws in place to ensure ethical compliance – ‘Fiduciary Duty’.
 It is the moral responsibility of the advisor to disclose all details about an investment.
-They should also avoid conflict of interests and recognize any compensation they receive for recommending certain investments.
+They should also avoid conflict of interests and recognise any compensation they receive for recommending certain investments.

 3. Role of mutual fund advisors